Fisherfolk stir outside Vizhinjam port intensifies; Kerala govt says housing issue to be resolved soon | Law-Order

 One of the priests leading the protest, while speaking at the protest site, said the day was being considered as 'black day'.

-Protesters were seen trying to push away some of the barricades set up by the police several meters outside the port's main entrance, but it did not lead anywhere.
+Protesters were also seen trying to push away some of the barricades set up by the police several metres outside the port's main entrance, but it did not lead anywhere.

 A large number of police personnel were deployed outside the port in the morning in anticipation of the protest.